daniel-a-morris/collab/README.md

 # collab
-automatically updates and limits students' time at the collaborative tables
+automatically updates and displays students' remaining time at the collaborative tables